TensorBFS/TensorInference.jl/docs/src/background.md

 *TensorInference* implements efficient methods to perform Bayesian inference in *probabilistic graphical models*, such as Bayesian Networks or Markov random fields.
+This page introduces probabilistic graphical models, provides an example using a Bayesian network, and explains what probabilistic inference is, including the different tasks it can involve.

 ## Probabilistic graphical models

+A probabilistic graphical model (PGM) is a mathematical framework that uses graphs to compactly represent complex multivariate statistical distributions.
+They are used to reason in the presence of uncertainty.
+This reasoning process is known as *probabilistic inference* and will be defined and discussed in detail later on.

-Probabilistic graphical models (PGMs) capture the mathematical modeling of reasoning in the presence of uncertainty.
-Bayesian networks and Markov random fields are popular types of PGMs.
-Consider the following Bayesian network known as the *ASIA network* [^lauritzen1988local].
+*Bayesian networks* and *Markov random fields* are popular types of PGMs.
+The following PGM is an example of a Bayesian network called the *ASIA network*.
+It was introduced by Lauritzen in 1988 [^lauritzen1988local].

 ```@eval
 using TikzPictures